Delaware State Police Seeking Assistance with Locating Wanted Subject- Wilmington

 -End-

-Robinson was arraigned before the Justice of the Peace Court and committed to the Sussex Correctional Institution on $3,750.00 secure bond.
+She was arraigned in Justice of the Peace Court and issued a $77,000 cash bond and was committed to Sussex Correctional Institution.

 You can follow the Delaware State Police by clicking on: